dgerabagi/aiascent-dev/flattened_repo.md

 ### A72.
 V2V Academy - Lesson 4.2 - The Blank Page Problem
 - **Description:** The detailed content for Lesson 4.2 of the V2V Academy, "The Blank Page Problem," designed for the interactive report viewer.
 It includes three parallel versions of the content for different learner personas.
 - **Tags:** v2v, curriculum, lesson plan, project scope, scaffolding, planning, interactive learning, persona

+### A73.
+V2V Academy - Lesson 4.3 - Architecting Your MVP
+- **Description:** The detailed content for Lesson 4.3 of the V2V Academy, "Architecting Your MVP," designed for the interactive report viewer.
+It includes three parallel versions of the content for different learner personas.
+- **Tags:** v2v, curriculum, lesson plan, project scope, architecture, planning, interactive learning, persona
 </file_artifact>

 <file path="src/Artifacts/A1-Project-Vision-and-Goals.md">